carpentries-incubator/machine-learning-novice-python/_episodes/01-what_is_ml.md

 exercises: 10
 questions:
 - "What is machine learning?"
+- "What is the relationship between machine learning, AI, and statistics?"

 objectives:
 - "Recognise what is meant by machine learning."
+- "Have an appreciation of the difference between supervised and unsupervised learning."

 keypoints:
 - "In machine learning, models learn rules from data."
+- "In supervised learning, the target in our training data is labelled."
+- "Machine learning borrows heavily from fields such as statistics and computer science."

 ---